 Fairbanks Shakespeare Theatre, the world’s northernmost Shakespeare Company, was a 2012-2013 recipient of the Shakespeare for a New Generation grant, part of the Shakespeare in American Communities program of the National Endowment for the Arts in cooperation with Arts Midwest.

-With the assistance of the Shakespeare for a New Generation grant, we plan on taking a Gwich’in inspired production of King Lear or, Lear Khehkwaii, to schools throughout the state during the spring of 2013.
-The production will be abridged to 90 minutes and we offer a post show talk back or workshops.
-In the workshop students will discuss the play and engage in theatrical activities focusing on storytelling, key plot points and the importance of language revitalization.
-The production will be accompanied with study guides that include play analysis, study questions and theatrical exercises for the classroom.
-Guides will be distributed electronically to participating teachers and schools prior to our visit and FST can send a Shakespeare in American Communities toolkit.
+With the assistance of the Shakespeare for a New Generation grant, a Gwich’in inspired production of King Lear or, Lear Khehkwaii, toured to schools throughout the state during the spring of 2013.
+The production was abridged to 90 minutes and we offered post-show talkbacks and workshops.
+In the workshop students discussed the play and engaged in theatrical activities focusing on storytelling, key plot points and the importance of language revitalization.
+The production was accompanied with study guides that include play analysis, study questions and theatrical exercises for the classroom.
+Guides were distributed electronically to participating teachers and schools prior to our visit and FST can send a Shakespeare in American Communities toolkit.

 FST toured during the month of April and May of 2013 and reached over 2,000 students, many of whom had never seen a play before or been exposed to the Gwich’in language being spoken aloud.
 Read the Alaska Dispatch Review here.